biel40/biel40/README.md

 - 🔭 Building enterprise-level applications with .NET and Angular
 - 🌱 Deepening knowledge in Clean Architecture and Domain-Driven Design
 - 👯 Open to collaborate on interesting .NET or Angular projects
-- ⚡ Fun fact: I love videogames!
+- ⚡ Fun fact: I REALLY love videogames!

 ---